-Cheetahs – Famed for being the fastest animal in the world, cheetahs can be found almost exclusively in sub-Saharan Africa (though historically they could be found in Asia as well).
+Cheetahs – Famed for being the fastest land animal in the world, cheetahs can be found almost exclusively in sub-Saharan Africa (though historically they could be found in Asia as well).
 Notoriously difficult to spot, they are mainly found out in open savannah grasslands which provide ample camouflage for them while they hunt.
 If you’re lucky enough to see one while you’re on safari, make sure you can tell the difference between cheetahs and leopards: cheetahs are covered in black spots while leopards have rosettes (groups of spots).
 A pair of binoculars is always handy in case you’re observing from a distance.

 D - Deer and Dingoes

 Dingoes – One of the more famous species endemic to Australia, dingoes are actually considered to be a huge pest.
-In fact, the country boasts having the longest fence in the world (5614k) built to keep these predators at bay from farmlands.
+In fact, the country boasts having the longest fence in the world (3,488mi) to keep these predators at bay from farmlands.
 Part wolf, part dog, dingoes can be found anywhere in Australia except for Tasmania.

 E - Elephants and Emus

-Elephants – One of Africa’s Big Five (and probably our favourite!), elephants are magnificent animals.
+Elephants – One of Africa’s Big Five (and probably our favourite), elephants are magnificent animals.
 Easily seen on most African safaris (in both Southern and Eastern Africa), an elephant can easily eat up to 300lbs of food in one day and they are fiercely intelligent.
 Asian elephants, which are slightly smaller than their African counterparts, can be found in India, Sri Lanka and Thailand.

-Emus – The second largest living bird in the world and distant cousin to the ostrich, emus can only be found in Australia.
-Though flightless, they can travel great distances on land (and spring at up to 30 miles an hour!)
-They can easily be found all around the continent, from grasslands and forests to savannahs.
+Emus – The second-largest living bird in the world and distant cousin to the ostrich, emus can only be found in Australia.
+Though flightless, they can travel great distances on land (and spring at up to 30 miles an hour) They can easily be found all around the continent, from grasslands and forests to savannahs.

 F - Flamingos